lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * The Master Secret and Master Salt SHALL be derived by using the EDHOC_Exporter interface, see {{exporter}}:
    * The EDHOC Exporter Labels for deriving the OSCORE Master Secret and the OSCORE Master Salt, are the uints 0 and 1, respectively.
    * The context parameter is h'' (0x40), the empty CBOR byte string.
    * By default, oscore_key_length is the key length (in bytes) of the application AEAD Algorithm of the selected cipher suite for the EDHOC session.
 Also by default, oscore_salt_length has value 8.
-The Initiator and Responder MAY agree out-of-band on a longer oscore_key_length than the default and on a different oscore_salt_length.
+The Initiator and Responder MAY agree out-of-band on a longer oscore_key_length than the default, and on shorter or longer than the default oscore_salt_length.

 ~~~~~~~~~~~~~~~~~~~~~~~
    Master Secret = EDHOC_Exporter( 0, h'', oscore_key_length )